justincbagley/piranha/MAGNET-0.1.5/README.md

 ## SOFTWARE DEPENDENCIES

-MAGNET v0.1.5 is composed of shell, R, and Perl scripts and also calls several software programs; thus, it relies on several software dependencies.
+MAGNET v0.1.6 is composed of shell, R, and Perl scripts and also calls several software programs; thus, it relies on several software dependencies.
 These dependencies are described in some detail in README files for different scripts in the package.
 However, here I provide a list of them, with asterisks preceding those already included in the MAGNET distribution:

 - Perl (available at: https://www.perl.org/get.html).
-- \*Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).
+- Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).
 - Python (available at: https://www.python.org/downloads/).
 - bioscripts.convert v0.4 Python package (available at: https://pypi.python.org/pypi/bioscripts.convert/0.4; also see README for "NEXUS2gphocs.sh").
 - RAxML, installed and running on local machine (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).